-- 2.3 Revised arrangements in respect of business rates have applied from 1 April 2014, allowing local authorities to retain part of any growth in rate income.
+- 2.3 Revised arrangements in respect of business rates have applied from 1 April 2013, allowing local authorities to retain part of any growth in rate income.
 These arrangements, which are fairly complex, are outlined in the MTFS report.
 Additionally, the Council is a member of the Stoke on Trent and Staffordshire Business Rates Pool, which enables it to retain more rates income than it otherwise would have done by avoiding payment of a levy on rates income growth to the government.
 It is anticipated that the Council will benefit from rates retention, although it is difficult to estimate precisely how much additional income it will be able to retain.
 The MTFS does not allow for any additional income.
-However, it will be reasonable to assume a prudent level of additional income for inclusion in the list of savings/additional income to be compiled to meet the 2014/15 funding gap of £2.170m identified in the MTFS. - 2.4 The government intends to reduce the amount of New Homes Bonus paid to local authorities from 2015/16 onwards in order to fund a Local Growth Fund to support economic growth priorities.
-This is currently subject to consultation so the exact amount of the reduction which authorities will suffer as a whole and individually is still not decided.
-However, the proposed amount of the reduction is £400m overall and could result in a reduction of up to 35% for some authorities.
-Consequently, an amount of £0.216m has been included in the MTFS as a reduction in income from New Homes Bonus in 2015/16. - 2.5 The purpose of the comprehensive five year MTFS is to predict likely budget totals, if services are maintained at current levels, by projecting forward the different elements of the 2013/14 budget, such as employee pay or supplies and services, based on assumptions as to likely changes or specific pressures, such as pay increases or price increases or any agreed changes which will affect service levels.
+However, it will be reasonable to assume a prudent level of additional income for inclusion in the list of savings/additional income to be compiled to meet the 2015/16 funding gap of £1.850m identified in the MTFS. - 2.4 Housing is an important source of economic growth.
+For each new-build home, conversion and long-term empty home which has been brought back into use, the Council receives New Homes Bonus Grant which is based on the extra Council Tax revenue generated by these homes.
+It is therefore both economically and financially important to support housing growth. - 2.5 The purpose of the comprehensive five year MTFS is to predict likely budget totals, if services are maintained at current levels, by projecting forward the different elements of the 2014/15 budget, such as employee pay or supplies and services, based on assumptions as to likely changes or specific pressures, such as pay increases or price increases or any agreed changes which will affect service levels.
 These assumptions are all set out in the MTFS.
 It also illustrates how the Council Plan is driving the medium term financial plan over the next five years.
-Whilst standing on its own as a strategy, it is an integral part of the Council's overall planning process comprising service delivery plans, the Council Plan and the Borough's Sustainable Community Strategy.

-2.6 The MTFS identifies significant budgetary shortfalls over the next five years that will need addressing with robust financial and budget strategies.
+Whilst standing on its own as a strategy, it is an integral part of the Council's overall planning process comprising service delivery plans, the Council Plan and the Borough's Sustainable Community Strategy. - 2.6 The MTFS identifies significant budgetary shortfalls over the next five years that will need addressing with robust financial and budget strategies.
 The amounts for each year are set out below: